Event-AHU/SSTFormer/README.md

 ## Acknowledgement
-Our code is implemented based on <a href="https://github.com/open-mmlab/mmaction2">mmaction2</a> ,  <a href="https://github.com/zhouchenlin2096/Spikingformer">Spikingformer</a>
+Our code is implemented based on <a href="https://github.com/open-mmlab/mmaction2">mmaction2</a>,<a href="https://github.com/zhouchenlin2096/Spikingformer">Spikingformer</a>.